fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 One particularly interesting resource from the Lib Guide is the <a href="http://www.emojitracker.com"> Real Time Emoji Tracker </a> from which many students pulled data to create charts in Google Spreadsheets that highlighted the top used emojis at a given time.

-{% include image.html url="/media/seohyungraph.png" width="100%" description="Inquiring & Analyzing with the IB MYP Design Cycle, graph by Seo Hyun" %}
+{% include image.html url="/media/seohyungraph.png" width="100%" description="Inquiring & Analyzing with the IB MYP Design Cycle, graph by Seohyun" %}

 ## Prototyping